Fabsology/TCP-Predict-Chat/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## About the Author

+This project was developed by Fabian Müller.

 ---

 Feel free to contribute to the project by submitting pull requests or opening issues.
-For questions or further information, contact [your contact information here].
+For questions or further information, contact [Fabian Müller's contact information here].